Open Enrollment for Health Insurance: Dates, Deadlines & What Happens If You Miss It

 See what you qualify for in under 2 minutes

-If you've ever scrambled to figure out whether you can still sign up for health insurance — or worried about missing a deadline — you're not alone.
+If you've ever scrambled to figure out whether you can still sign up for health insurance, or worried about missing a deadline, you're not alone.
 Open enrollment for health insurance is one of the most important (and most misunderstood) financial deadlines of the year.
-This guide breaks down exactly what open enrollment is, when it happens in 2026 across different types of coverage, and what your options are if the window has already closed.
+And for the 2027 plan year, the rules have changed in a big way: the federal ACA Marketplace window is now a full month shorter than it used to be.

+This guide breaks down exactly what open enrollment is, when it happens in late 2026 across different types of coverage, and what your options are if the window has already closed.
 Whether you're shopping on the ACA Marketplace, enrolled through an employer, or navigating Medicare for the first time, understanding these enrollment windows can help you avoid costly coverage gaps and make smarter decisions about your health plan.

 Key Pinch Points

-• ACA open enrollment runs Nov 1 – Jan 15 for most states
+• 2027 ACA open enrollment is shorter: Nov 1 – Dec 15, 2026

 • Missing open enrollment doesn't mean you're out of options